Hollywood, Los Angeles: Initial development

 H. J. Whitley, a real estate developer, arranged to buy the 480 acre E.C.
 Hurd ranch.
-They agreed on a price and shook hands on the deal.
 Whitley shared his plans for the new town with General Harrison Gray Otis, publisher of the Los Angeles Times, and Ivar Weid, a prominent businessman in the area.

 Daeida Wilcox, who donated land to help in the development of Hollywood, learned of the name Hollywood from an acquaintance who owned an estate by that name in Illinois.

 Wilcox is quoted as saying, "I chose the name Hollywood simply because it sounds nice and because I'm superstitious and holly brings good luck."
 She recommended the same name to her husband, Harvey H. Wilcox, who had purchased 120 acres on February 1, 1887.
 It was not until August 1887 that Wilcox decided to use that name and filed with the Los Angeles County Recorder's office on a deed and parcel map of the property.

 By 1900, the region had a post office, newspaper, hotel, and two markets.
 Los Angeles, with a population of 102,479, lay 10 mi east through the vineyards, barley fields, and citrus groves.
 A single-track streetcar line ran down the middle of Prospect Avenue from it, but service was infrequent and the trip took two hours.
 The old citrus fruit-packing house was converted into a livery stable, improving transportation for the inhabitants of Hollywood.

 The Hollywood Hotel was opened in 1902 by Whitley, president of the Los Pacific Boulevard and Development Company.
 Having finally acquired the Hurd ranch and subdivided it, Whitley built the hotel to attract land buyers.
 Flanking the west side of Highland Avenue, the structure fronted on Prospect Avenue (later Hollywood Boulevard).
 Although it was still a dusty, unpaved road, it was regularly graded and graveled.
 The hotel became internationally known and was the center of the civic and social life and home of movie stars for many years.

 Whitley's company developed and sold one of the early residential areas, the Ocean View Tract.
 Whitley did much to promote the area.
 He paid thousands of dollars to install electricity and arrange for electric lighting, and he built both a bank and a road into the Cahuenga Pass.
 The lighting ran for several blocks down Prospect Avenue.
 Whitley's land was centered on Highland Avenue.
 His 1918 development, Whitley Heights, was named for him.